The OpenAI Trial · Updated April 28, 2026

 April 27, 2026

 Jury selection.
 Nine jurors are seated to serve in an advisory capacity.
+Altman and Brockman appear in person; Musk does not attend but posts attacks on X.

 April 28, 2026